yaminmhd/express-url-shortener/README.md

 Requirements:

 - The `hash` in the response is a unique value for each given `url` (i.e. two different URLs should maps to different `hash` values)
 - Calling the API multiple times with the same `url` value should get back the same `hash` value.
-In the first time, the HTTP status code in the response should be `200`.
-Later on, the HTTP status code should be `200`.
+Each time this API is called, the HTTP status code in the response should be `200`, even if the url has been shortened before

 Hint: the trick here is how to generate a hash value that's short and unique.